RubaHoussami/SML-Code-Lexer/README.md

     cd SML-Code-Lexer
     ```

-2. **Create an SML file if you do not want to use the example test.sml:**
+2. **Create an SML file if you do not want to use the example test.sml**

 3. **To run using lex.yy.c:**
       - Navigate to the main function at the end of the C file and customize the input and output file names.